tomazursic/_nvim/README.md

 - ripgrep (use cargo)
 - node.js (required by coc)
 - bat (required by fzf preview)
-- isort (sorting imports with coc-python)
+- isort (sorting imports with coc-pyright)

 ## 1. Install Neovim